Wafaa-Almadhoun/Brushless-Motor/README.md

   ,We will cover several topics : 👍

- 1. Brushless Motor A2212 Controlled by Arduino and ESC .
+ 1. Brushless Motor A2212 Controlled by Arduino  Uno and ESC .
  2. Brushless DUAL SHAFT MOTOR - D5065 270KV Controlled by Arduino and Odrive .